nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![visualizecommand](images/ug/visualizeCommand.PNG)

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Avengers can also browse the second menu on the top left (with the chart symbol) to execute `visualize` command instead
+Avengers can also browse the second menu on the top left (with the chart symbol) to execute `visualize` command instead.
 </div>

 #### Filtering Academy Directory by name or tag: `filter`